-The Company will account for interest and penalties assessed as a result of an examination if in income tax expense.
-The Company had no tax-related interest or penalties for the years ended March 31, 2022 and 2021.
+The Company accounts for interest and penalties assessed as a result of an examination if in income tax expense.
+The Company had no tax-related interest or penalties for the years ended March 31, 2023 and 2022.
 Management has evaluated the Company's tax positions and concluded that the Company has taken no uncertain tax positions that require adjustment to the financial statements.